Yoko Ceiling Painting (Yes)

 When John reached the top of the ladder, he looked through the spyglass and read a word written in tiny letters.
 This simple word, ‘Yes’ became his koan, his mantra and his path to freedom.

-This was the day he met Yoko Ono on the eve of her first art show in London at Indica gallery, and this was her art piece called Ceiling Painting.
+This was the day he met Yoko Ono on the eve of her first art show in London at Indica gallery (before the opening), and this was her art piece called Ceiling Painting.

 “(When I made the Yes painting in 1966) I was in a totally difficult situation in my life and I thought, what I need is a Yes, and so I put the word on the ceiling.
 I never thought it was about to change my whole life by 180 degrees.